Drift vs Shift: Decoupling Trends and Changepoint Analysis: Simulated Experiments

 Comparing DC-RW against DC-DS, we can clearly see that using shrinkage priors in the Bayesian DLM significantly improves the performance of the decoupled approach.
-This is due to the fact that shrinkage priors induce smoother estimates of the underlying trend; as a result, changepoint inference on the posterior becomes much easier.
-This further supports the discussion in Section \ref{sec_shrinkage} of the advantages of the decoupled framework by allowing for fitting of a highly complex shrinkage framework.
+This is due to the fact that shrinkage priors induce smoother estimates of the underlying trend resulting in easier changepoint inference.
+This further supports the discussion in Section \ref{sec_shrinkage} of the advantages of the decoupled framework allowing for fitting of any appropriately complex Bayesian model.
 Due to the significant improvements of using shrinkage priors in the baseline case, we will use DC-DS as our main method from this point onward.

-\subsubsection{Change in Mean with Outliers}
+\subsection{Change in Mean with Outliers}

-For this set of simulations, we added outliers onto the same problem as Section \ref{change_mean_gaussian} to illustrate how the performance of these algorithms change in the presence of outliers.
-We will add the R-FPOP method to the comparison as this method is designed to identify changepoints in presence of outliers.
-The simulation setting will be kept the same as Section \ref{change_mean_gaussian}; 100 simulation will be generated of data of length 200 with various magnitude of changes.
-As this is a significantly more difficult problem, we increase the magnitude of change to be selected from $\{2, 1.5, 1, 0.5\}$.
-Instead of Gaussian noise, we will utilize t-distributed noise with 2 degrees to simulate data with extreme outliers.
+For the next set of simulations, we added outliers onto the same problem as Section \ref{change_mean_gaussian} to illustrate the robustness of the methods.
+All other simulation settings will be kept the same as Section \ref{change_mean_gaussian}.
+As this is a more difficult problem, we increase the magnitude of changes to $\{2, 1.5, 1, 0.5\}$.
+Instead of Gaussian noise, we will utilize t-distributed noise with 2 degrees of freedom to simulate data with outliers.